Cozonac Recipe (VIDEO)

 Then, add the finely ground walnuts to the whipped egg whites, along with cocoa powder, sugar, milk, rum extract and vanilla extract.
 Use a rubber spatula or spoon to fold the ingredients together until combined with a rich, chocolate color.

-Note: The more in advance you make the filling, the thicker it becomes.
+Note: The more in advance you make the nutty filling, the thicker it becomes.
 This is because the ground walnuts absorb the surrounding liquid.
 Stir in small amounts of milk until the texture is spreadable but not runny.
 See recipe card for full details.

-How to braid Cozonac (Babka).
+How to braid Cozonac

 Step 1